Murray Law welcomes the opportunity to provide experienced counsel and representation to persons subjected to age discrimination.

 The law protects employees and applicants for employment in private sector employment and federal, state, local government employment from age discrimination.

 This practice represents clients asserting age discrimination claims in federal and state court lawsuits, filing discrimination charges with federal, state, and local government agencies, and mediation proceedings.

-Steven Murray has successfully represented individuals, asserting age discrimination in employment claims, in lawsuits before the United States District Court, including obtaining jury verdicts and resolutions on behalf of clients in actions before the United States District Court for the District of Colorado.Age Discrimination Law
+Steven Murray has successfully represented individuals asserting age discrimination claims in lawsuits, including obtaining jury verdicts and resolutions on behalf of clients in cases before the United States District Court for the District of Colorado.

-The Colorado Anti-Discrimination Act [CADA], a Colorado law, prohibits age discrimination in employment.
-The CADA, in contrast to the ADEA, applies to employers with one or more employees.
+The Colorado Anti-Discrimination Act is a Colorado law prohibiting age discrimination in employment.
+Unlike federal law, the Colorado statute applies to employers with one or more employees.Discriminatory Adverse Actions

 An employer cannot treat an employee or applicant differently because of age, including actions based on age-related stereotypes.